Xtra-Computing/thundersvm/README.md

 <b>A</b>: No. GPU-SVM works fine with HDDs, although SSDs would help improve the efficiency.

 5. What are the meanings of the options?<br>
-<b>A</b>: -b is for SVM with/without probability output; -o is for setting the task type (e.g. training or cross-validation); -g is for setting the gamma value; -c is for setting the penalty value of C; -f is to let GPU-SVM know the data dimensionality (this parameter is optional).
+<b>A</b>: -b is for SVM with/without probability output; -o is for setting the task type (e.g. training or cross-validation); -g is for setting the gamma value; -c is setting C for regularisation; -e is for setting the test dataset name; -f is to let GPU-SVM know the data dimensionality (this argument is optional).

 6. I got "error while loading shared libraries: libcudart.so.6.0: wrong ELF class: ELFCLASS32", when I run the executable file "mascot".<br>
 <b>A</b>: Running the command ''sudo ldconfig /usr/local/cuda/lib64'' should resolve the problem..